 Check your online account 30 days prior to departure for your flight itinerary and confirmation number.
 You can check in to your flight 24 hours prior to departure.
 If you prefer to check in at the airport, plan to arrive 2.5 – 3 hours before departure.

 - If your flight is cancelled or delayed: Don’t worry!
 We design the first day of tour as an arrival day in case of flight delays or cancellations.
 Work with the airline to get rebooked on the next available flight, then let your Tour Director know your new arrival time

 - If you slept in and missed your flight: You should still talk to the airline and see if they can get you on the next available option.
 Tears may help in this case.

 Pro Tip: Travel from the U.S. to Asia is a lengthy process (20 – 30+ hours travel time total), so prepare for your long flight.
-Download movies ahead of time, bring that book you’ve been meaning to read, and get as much sleep as possible!
-When flying, we suggest getting up to stretch every so often, and drink plenty of water to stay hydrated!
+Download movies ahead of time, bring that book you’ve been meaning to read, and get some sleep!
+When flying, we suggest occasionally getting up to stretch, and drink plenty of water to stay hydrated!

 Arriving in Tokyo